stackabletech/stackable-cockpit/rust/stackablectl/README.md

-  operator     Interact with single operator instead of the full platform release      Interact with all operators of the platform which are released together stack        Interact with stacks, which are ready-to-use product combinations stacklets    Interact with deployed stacklets, which are bundles of resources and containers required to run the product demo         Interact with demos, which are end-to-end usage demonstrations of the Stackable data platform completions  Generate shell completions for this tool cache        Interact with locally cached files
+  operator     Interact with single operator instead of the full platform release      Interact with all operators of the platform which are released together stack        Interact with stacks, which are ready-to-use product combinations stacklet     Interact with deployed stacklets, which are bundles of resources and containers required to run the product demo         Interact with demos, which are end-to-end usage demonstrations of the Stackable data platform completions  Generate shell completions for this tool cache        Interact with locally cached files